-These include leafy greens, vegetables, fruits, cocoa, nuts and seeds (1).
 Your body can produce oxalate on its own or obtain it from food.
-Vitamin C can also be converted into oxalate when it's metabolized (2).
+Vitamin C can also be converted into oxalate when it’s metabolized (

 Once consumed, oxalate can bind to minerals to form compounds, including calcium oxalate and iron oxalate.
 This mostly occurs in the colon, but can also take place in the kidneys and other parts of the urinary tract.

-For most people, these compounds are then eliminated in the stool or urine.
+In most people, these compounds are then eliminated in the stool or urine (

-However, for sensitive individuals, high-oxalate diets have been linked to an increased risk of kidney stones and other health problems.
+However, in sensitive individuals, high oxalate diets have been linked to an increased risk of kidney stones and other health problems.

-Bottom Line: Oxalate is an organic acid found in plants, but can also be synthesized by the body.
-It binds minerals, and has been linked to kidney stones and other health problems.
+Oxalate is an organic acid found in plants, but it can also be synthesized by your body.
+It binds minerals and has been linked to kidney stones and other health problems.

 One of the main health concerns about oxalate is that it can bind to minerals in the gut and prevent the body from absorbing them.

-Bottom Line: Oxalate can bind to minerals in the gut and prevent some of them from being absorbed, particularly when combined with fiber.
+Oxalate can bind to minerals in your gut and prevent some of them from being absorbed, particularly when combined with fiber.

 Normally, calcium and small amounts of oxalate are present in the urinary tract at the same time, but they remain dissolved and cause no problems.

-However, across-the-board oxalate restriction is no longer recommended to every person with kidney stones.
-This is because most of the oxalate found in urine is produced by the body, rather than absorbed from food (7).
+However, across-the-board oxalate restriction is no longer recommended for every person with kidney stones.
+This is because half of the oxalate found in urine is produced by the body rather than absorbed from food (

 Therefore, it’s important to be tested from time to time to figure out how much restriction is necessary.

-Bottom Line: High-oxalate foods may increase the risk of kidney stones in susceptible people, and recommendations for patients are based on urinary levels.
+High oxalate foods may increase the risk of kidney stones in susceptible people.
+Recommendations for limiting oxalate consumption are based on urinary levels.

-Some claim that a high oxalate intake may be linked to the development of autism.
+Some people claim that a high oxalate intake may be linked to the development of autism.

 Others say oxalates may be linked to vulvodynia, which is characterized by chronic, unexplained vaginal pain.

-However, when 59 women with vulvodynia were treated with a low-oxalate diet and calcium supplements, nearly a quarter experienced improvements in symptoms (10).
+However, in a 1997 study, when 59 women with vulvodynia were treated with a low oxalate diet and calcium supplements, nearly a quarter experienced improvements in symptoms (

 The authors of that study concluded that dietary oxalate might worsen, rather than cause, the condition.

-Several online anecdotes do link oxalates with autism and vulvodynia, but only a few studies have looked into possible connections.
+Several online anecdotes do link oxalates with autism or vulvodynia, but only a few studies have looked into possible connections.
 Further research is needed.

-Bottom Line: Some people have suggested that consuming foods high in oxalate may lead to autism and vulvodynia, but at this point the research does not support these claims.
+Some people have suggested that consuming foods high in oxalate may lead to autism or vulvodynia, but at this point the research does not support these claims.

-However, it's not that simple.
-Many of these are healthy foods that contain important antioxidants, fiber and other nutrients.
+However, it’s not that simple.
+Many of these foods are healthy, containing important antioxidants, fiber, and other nutrients.

-Bottom Line: Many foods that contain oxalates are delicious and provide many health benefits.
-Avoiding them is not necessary for most people, and may even be detrimental.
+Many foods that contain oxalates are delicious and provide many health benefits.
+Avoiding them is not necessary for most people and may even be detrimental.

-Some of the oxalate you eat can be broken down by bacteria in the gut, which happens before it can bind to minerals.
+Some of the oxalate you eat can be broken down by bacteria in your gut before it can bind to minerals.

-One of them, Oxalobacter formigenes, actually uses it as an energy source.
-It significantly reduces the amount your body absorbs (11).
+One of these bacteria, Oxalobacter formigenes, actually uses oxalate as an energy source.
+This significantly reduces the amount of oxalate your body absorbs (

-However, some people don't have much of this bacteria in their gut, as antibiotics decrease the number of O. formigenes colonies (12).
+However, some people don’t have much of this bacteria in their gut, because antibiotics decrease the number of O. formigenes colonies (

 This is partly because they are unable to regulate the amount of oxalate they absorb.

-Similarly, elevated levels of oxalate have been found in the urine of patients who have had gastric bypass surgery or other surgeries that alter gut function (15).
+Similarly, elevated levels of oxalate have been found in the urine of people who have had gastric bypass surgery or other surgeries that alter gut function (

-This suggests that people who have taken antibiotics or suffer from gut dysfunction may benefit more from a low-oxalate diet.
+This suggests that people who have taken antibiotics or experience gut dysfunction may benefit more from a low oxalate diet.

 - Swiss chard

-Bottom Line: The amount of oxalates in plants varies from extremely high to very low, and "high-oxalate" is classified as 100–900 mg per serving.
+The amounts of oxalates in plants vary from extremely high to very low.
+“High oxalate” is classified as greater than 50 mg per serving.

-People who are placed on low-oxalate diets for kidney stones are usually instructed to eat less than 50 mg of it each day.
+People who are placed on low oxalate diets for kidney stones are usually instructed to eat less than 50 mg of oxalate each day.

-- Boil oxalate-rich vegetables: Boiling vegetables can reduce their oxalate content from 30% to almost 90%, depending on the vegetable (17).
+- Boil oxalate-rich vegetables.
+Boiling vegetables can reduce their oxalate content by 30-87%, depending on the vegetable (

-- Drink plenty of water: Aim for a minimum of 2 liters daily.
-If you have kidney stones, drink enough to produce at least 2.5 liters of urine a day (6).
+- Drink plenty of water.
+Aim for a minimum of 2 liters daily.
+If you have kidney stones, drink enough to produce at least 2.5 liters of urine a day (

-- Get enough calcium: Calcium binds to oxalate in the gut and reduces the amount your body absorbs, so try to get about 800–1,200 mg per day (1, 16).
+- Get enough calcium.
+Calcium binds to oxalate in your gut and reduces the amount your body absorbs, so try to get 800–1,200 mg per day (

-Bottom Line: Diets with less than 50 mg of oxalate per day can be balanced and nutritious.
-Calcium also helps reduce its absorption.
+Diets with less than 50 mg of oxalate per day can be balanced and nutritious.
+Calcium also helps reduce the absorption of oxalate.

 However, healthy people trying to stay healthy do NOT need to avoid nutrient-dense foods just because they are high in oxalates.